ssovit/featured-post/README.md

 Support & Donate
 =============

-Star this repository to donate on flattr, or personally contact me at sovit@ssovit.com to buy me a beer :)
+You can donate a fair amount https://gum.co/wppress-fp